-Ferguson plc (FERG). \$35bn market cap.
-17x P/E.
+Ferguson plc (FERG). \$25bn market cap.
+12x P/E.

 - Ferguson is the largest wholesale distributor of plumbing, waterworks and HVAC products in the US.
 Customers are contractors, engineers, and plumbers.
 End markets are 50% residential, 50% commercial/municipal.
 Scale economies and logistics expertise are distinct competitive advantages.
 Highly fragmented customer and suppliers value a distributor with consultive advice, deeper inventory and reliable service.
-Organic revenue growth averages ~8%, and tuck-in acquisitions add another 2-3%.
+Organic revenue growth averages ~8%, and tuck-in acquisitions add another 1-2%.
 We see a long runway to take share from mom and pops and several avenues to operating margin expansion.
 We initiated positions in summer 2022, when any company touching residential housing fell.
-The 6% free cash flow yield and mid-teens compounding profile should produce ~20% annual returns. - Numerous conversations with former employees, competitors, and suppliers emphasized a remarkable culture with a leading reputation.
+The 9% free cash flow yield and mid-teens compounding profile should produce 20%+ annual returns. - Numerous conversations with former employees, competitors, and suppliers emphasized a remarkable culture with a leading reputation.
 Average employee tenure is off the charts.
 The conservative management team grew up inside the business and operates with an unlevered balance sheet.
 Branch managers operate for branch-level gross profit dollars.
 Ultimately, the highly efficient operation generates a ~40% return on capital employed. - Ferguson has been a UK-domiciled and UK-listed company for decades.
 It spent the past decade shedding operations in ~25 countries and ~30 business lines.
 Now, the company operates solely within North America and recently listed on the NYSE, though Bloomberg still shows misleading, global IFRS financials.
-Over time, we expect FERG will trade in line with US specialty distribution peers at higher multiples, especially given FERG grows faster with better returns on capital.
+Over time, we expect FERG will trade in line with US specialty distribution peers at ~50% higher multiples, especially given FERG grows faster with better returns on capital.

 Credit Acceptance (CACC). \$6bn market cap.
-13x P/E.
+8x P/E.

 - Credit Acceptance has been in business for 50 years with one mission: to provide auto loans to consumers regardless of their credit history through a nationwide network of automobile dealers.
 A rare combination of shrewd capital allocation, excellent management and durable business model, CACC has produced earnings per share growth and annual shareholder returns of more than 20% per year for decades. - CACC is misunderstood.
 Strategically, it zigs when its competition zags.
 It has a very unique and differentiated business model that earns higher returns, uses less leverage, and takes less credit risk than competitors.
 Growth slows during exuberant periods when competitors lend freely and credit stays pristine.
 It takes significant market share at high incremental returns during turmoil, when competitors pull back.
 To demonstrate, earnings per share fell 4% in 2006 amidst a frothy, highly competitive auto lending market.
 Then, earnings per share grew 3%, 26% and 113% during 2007, 2008 and 2009, respectively, as capital became scarce and competition fled. - When competitors lend freely, CACC aggressively repurchases its own shares.
-Since its 1999 IPO, share count is down ~80%.
-The tide is turning presently.
+Since its 1999 IPO, share count is down 76%.
+In the last twelve months alone, as new loan originations declined, share count is down 20%. - The tide is likely turning presently.
 Loan growth started to inflect in July 2022, as competing lenders retrenched amidst a more stressful interest rate and collateral value environment.
-Unit loan growth is in the high 20%s currently.
-CACC trades at 12x trough earnings.

-Ashtead Group plc (AHT_LN). \$28bn market cap.
-16x P/E.
+Ashtead Group plc (AHT_LN). \$21bn market cap.
+12x P/E.